Carsten Borchgrevink: Seeking support

 For the next two years Borchgrevink travelled in Europe and in Australia, seeking support and backing for his expedition ideas without success.
 One of those with whom he sought to join forces was William Speirs Bruce, who was planning his own Antarctic expedition.
 Their joint plans foundered when Borchgrevink, who had severed relations with Henryk Bull, learned that Bruce was in discussions with him; "I regret therefore that we cannot collaborate," wrote Borchgrevink to Bruce.
-He also discovered that the Royal Geographical Society had been planning its own Antarctic expedition since 1893.